plone/documentation/about/documentation_styleguide_addons.rst

 For including documentation into docs.plone.org, **please** follow these guidelines:

-* Please do not link files from outsite your '/docs/source' directory.
+* Please do not link to files that live outside your '/docs/source' directory.
 Linking *the other way around* is fine.
 So, if you create a README.rst, do it in the /docs/source directory, and make a symlink to it from the root of your repository.
 Github will display that one just fine.
 * Please do not use 'autodoc' to include comments of your code.
 * Please follow this :doc:`ReST styleguide <styleguide>` and use **semantic linefeeds**.
 Do **not** break your sentences into half with newlines because you somehow think you should follow PEP8.